liusishan/microsoft-account-creator/README.md

 3. Generate a random password using Italian words
 4. Input a random birthday
 5. Solve CAPTCHA (manual)
-6. Optionally add a recovery email
+6. Optionally add a recovery email (An automatically generated gmail on SMAIL PRO)
 7. Complete account creation

 ### Built With